Bdeering1/Bdeering1/README.md

 ### Here's what I've been up to lately:

 - 💻 Studying Computer Science full time at the University of Guelph
-- 🌊 Reinforcing my proficiency with C through school projects
+- 🌊 Reinforcing my proficiency with C and Python through school projects
 - 👾 Improving my knowledge of Node and Typescript through personal projects